replayio/replay-cli/packages/replay/README.md

 ```

 The interface includes the following members.
 Options objects can include `directory`, `server`, and `apiKey` properties which behave the same as `--directory`, `--server`, and `--api-key` arguments to the CLI tool, and a `verbose` property which can be set to log the same output as the CLI tool.
 Any of these properties or the options object themselves can be omitted to use default values.

+### launchBrowser(browserName, args)

+Equivalent to `replay launch`, launches the browser specified by `browserName` with the provided additional arguments in `args`.
+Returns a handle to the detached, spawned child process.

 ### listAllRecordings(opts)